samcarey/bad-spaceship/README.md

 ## Escape as a Lemming

 Let's just assume you're the bottom of the totem-pole.
-If your lucky, life for you will turn out something like this:
+If you're lucky, life for you will turn out something like this:

 ![Map](diagrams/lemming.drawio.svg)